 The Magnum Metro and the Rad Power RadCity 4 were among the top-rated models for their comfort, smoothness, predictable handling, and wealth of features.
 Both bikes felt impressively smooth and quiet while riding with suspension forks and high-volume tires.
 Neither has the sharpest handling, but they felt steady and predictable in all situations with excellent stability at speed.
 They also come equipped with user-friendly features like front and rear lights, fenders, and sturdy cargo racks.

-Both the Lectric XP and the Rattan Folding have ride qualities dictated by their folding designs, compact geometries, and 20-inch diameter wheels.
+Both the Blix Vika+ Flex and Lectric XP 2.0 have ride qualities dictated by their folding designs, compact geometries, and 20-inch diameter wheels.
 They feel noticeably less stable and steady than the larger wheeled competition, a tradeoff for their folding convenience.
-That said, both bikes come with wide, knobby tires that work well on a range of surfaces, and both come loaded with useful features.
-At the other end of the spectrum, the Blix Packa and Rad Power RadWagon 4 are heavy and long bikes with a huge cargo capacity.
-They are far from agile, but both score well here for their high level of comfort, unflinching stability, smooth ride, and wealth of features.
+That said, both bikes come with relatively wide, knobby tires that work well on a range of surfaces, and both come loaded with useful features.
+At the other end of the spectrum, the Blix Packa Genie is a heavy and long cargo bike with a huge carrying capacity.
+It isn't exactly agile but scores well here for its high level of comfort, unflinching stability, smooth ride, and wealth of features.

 The range of an e-bike refers to how far it can be ridden on a single battery charge.
 The range of any bike varies significantly based on many factors, which include, but are not limited to, rider weight, battery storage capacity, terrain, temperature, rider input, and power output.
 E-bike manufacturers typically claim a range with low and high-end estimates of their bike's range, and in our experience, these claims are generally close to accurate.
 Regardless, we performed our own range testing for consistency, to determine the low-end range of each bike in the test.
 To level the playing field, we performed our test on the same course, with the same rider, in the same weather conditions, using the same cycling computer to record the data.
 For the bikes equipped with a throttle, Class 2, and 3, we did the test using the throttle only with no pedaling input from the rider.
 Since our test selection also included some Class 1 models, it required us to tweak our throttle-only test just slightly.
 We rode the Class 1 bikes on the highest output setting with the pedals turning enough to trigger the cadence sensor and pedal assist, but without any effort on the part of the rider so the motor does all the work.